Backend Overview¶

 Background Task Failures¶

-docker-compose logs celery-worker
+docker-compose logs backend

 Enable Debug Logging¶